GI Nutrition Series for Clinicians

 About the Course

-Clinicians everywhere struggle with caring for the diverse array of patients with gastrointestinal (GI) disorders.
+Healthcare team members struggle with caring for the diverse array of patients with gastrointestinal (GI) disorders.
 Alterations in GI function and physiology, either because of surgery or an underlying disease state, can result in a serious decline in one’s nutrition status and quality of life.
-Understanding GI disorders and the tools available for their diagnosis and treatment allows the clinician to design an appropriate nutrition regimen and provide the best care to patients.
-This 2024-2025 lecture series will include presentations of common and very complex GI topics by clinicians who have worked at the bedside with these patients, and hence developed expertise and skills that are not always in the textbook.
+Understanding GI disorders and the tools available for their diagnosis and treatment allows the healthcare team to design an appropriate nutrition regimen and provide the best care to patients.
+This 2025-2026 lecture series will include presentations of common and very complex GI topics by clinicians who have worked at the bedside with these patients and hence developed expertise and skills that are not always in the textbook.

 Learning Objectives